Wireless Networking

 Overview

-- Client devices have built-in wireless adapters that can connect to these signals.
+- Devices have built-in wireless adapters to join the network

 To protect the data being transmitted, wireless networks use encryption methods such as WPA2 or WPA3.
 This ensures that only authorized devices can connect and that data remains private.